Jellied False Coral Fungus

 Description

 The fruiting body is a 1¼ to 4 long, 2 to 6 wide cluster of tightly packed, branched stems.
-The branches are erect, flattened, fused together, leathery, and dry, not gelatinous.
+The branches are erect, flattened, fused together, leathery, and dry.
+Ther are not brittle, and they are not gelatinous.
 They are whitish to buff at first, often becoming green with algae as it ages.

 The spore print is white.